 If you have been pregnant or lost a lot of weight, you probably have permanently stretched abdominal skin and muscles.
 Most people find that diet and exercise aren't enough to fully restore a flat, firm abdomen.
-Dr. Josh Olson of Advanced Plastic Surgery Institute can help you regain that slender midsection with abdominoplasty, often called a tummy tuck, at his practice in Scottsdale and Gilbert, AZ.
+Dr. Josh Olson of Advanced Plastic Surgery Institute can help you regain that slender midsection with abdominoplasty, often called a tummy tuck, at his practice in Paradise Valley and Gilbert, AZ.
 Women and men seeking abdominoplasty trust the safety, care, and skill of board-certified plastic surgeon Dr. Olson and his staff for their procedures.

 Allow Dr. Olson to make your goals of a trimmer abdomen a reality with a tummy tuck.
 People in Mesa, Chandler, and Tempe, AZ and other cities throughout the East Valley visit him for this and other plastic surgery procedures.
-Contact our Scottsdale office at (480) 423-1973 or Gilbert, AZ office at (480) 466-7355 or request a consultation online.
+Contact our Paradise Valley office at (480) 423-1973 or Gilbert, AZ office at (480) 466-7355 or request a consultation online.

 Tummy Tuck Before & After Photos